malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 **Iteration 3:**

 _Iteration 3_ is a special case of what would otherwise be Iteration 2, but it implies stricter requirements on the agent's introspective and representational capabilities.
-Iteration 3 covers the ability for the agent to develop a summary of its own mental capabilities (ie: some subset `m ⊂ M`), and to consider that in relation to its conception of mental capabilities in general (ie: `M`).
+Iteration 3 covers the ability for the agent to develop a summary of its own mental capabilities (ie: some subset `m ⊂ M`), and to consider that in relation to its conception of mental capabilities in general or to its identity (ie: `M`).
+Iteration 3 is involved in an agent concluding itself as conscious, as will be seen in the section below.

 Given some prior inference `relation(z, M)`, and some subset of beliefs `m ⊂ M`, a processing step is characterised as visceral loop _Iteration 3_ if it is of the following form and the relation with respect to `M` is non-empty: